garrandall/popular-music-data/tracks/dance-by-the-light-of-the-moon-the-olympics.md

 Can you go out tonight
 We gonna dance by the light of the moon

-Ooh, by the light, by the light, of the silvery moon We gonna dance by the light of the moon
+Oh, by the light, by the light, of the silvery moon
+We gonna dance by the light of the moon
 By the light, by the light of the silvery moon
 We gonna dance (dance)